mehdimashayekhi/Mehdi-Mashayekhi-blog.github.io/_posts/2019-08-01-Unsupervised-Representation-Learning-for-NLP.md

 \end{aligned}
 $$

+AR language modeling is only trained to encode a uni-directional forward or backward context, and is not effective at modeling deep bidirectional contexts.
+But, most language understanding tasks typically need bidirectional context information.
+As a result, there is a gap between AR language modeling and effective pretraining.

 There has been some attempts for bidirectional AR language modeling such as [ELMo](https://arxiv.org/abs/1802.05365).
 ElLMo simply concatenated the left-to-right and right-to-left information, meaning that the representation couldn’t take advantage of both left and right contexts simultaneously.

 In contrast, AE based pretraining does not perform density estimation, but it works towards reconstructing the original data from corrupted input.
 BERT is a notable example of AE.
 BERT replaces language modeling with a modified objective called “masked language modeling”.
 In this model, words in a sentence are randomly erased and replaced with a special token `[MASK]` with some small probability.
 Then, the model is trained to recover the erased tokens.
 As density estimation is not part of the objective, BERT can utilize bidirectional contexts for reconstruction which also closes the bidirectional information gap in AR language modeling and improves performance.